ByKsTv/Everything/Flights/README.md

 - Download their app
 - Add their pay card to Google wallet

+> If airline cancled the flight back, some health insuranced will cover you for free for additional 48 to 72 hours.

 ## Luggage

 - Check which luggage is allowed on the flight and adjust accordingly.

 List of contents:
-Backpack: Sunglasses, passport, toothbrush, phone charger, Suitcase 1: Clothes, deodorant,
+Backpack: Sunglasses, passport, phone charger, jacket, sim eject Suitcase 1: Clothes, deodorant, toothbrush
 Suitcase 2:
 Trolly:

 ## Terminal

 - Arrive to the airport 4 hours before the flight

+1. Check in, this is where you get asked some questions, some of them are regarding to whats your final destination, and some are about the suitcase and where you came from and if you left it somewhere, this is also where you leave the suitcases.
+1.